A First-Order Approach To Accelerated Value Iteration: Accelerated and Momentum for affine operators: the case of Value Computation.

 \subsection{Analysis of Momentum Value Computation.}

-In this section we provide a theoretical convergence rate for Algorithm \ref{alg:MFP} with $F=T_{\pi}$ with the constants \eqref{eq:tuning-MVC-1}.
-We present a detailed proof in Appendix \ref{app:proof-section-MVC}. \begin{theorem} Consider an MDP and a policy $\pi$ which defines an irreducible, reversible Markov chain on the set of states $\X$.
+In this section we provide a theoretical convergence rate for Algorithm \ref{alg:MVC} with the constants \eqref{eq:tuning-MVC-1}.
+As the analysis is similar to \ref{alg:AVC}, we present a detailed proof in Appendix \ref{app:proof-section-MVC}. \begin{theorem} Consider an MDP and a policy $\pi$ which defines an irreducible, reversible Markov chain on the set of states $\X$.
 Consider $(\bm{v}_{s})_{s \geq 0}$ the sequence of iterates of Algorithm \ref{alg:MVC} with step sizes \eqref{eq:tuning-MVC-1}.
+Then $(\bm{v}_{s})_{s \geq 0}$ converges to $\bm{v}^{\pi}$.
+Moreover, for any $ \eta>0 $,